media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 == DESCRIPTION ==

-Get extra smart WooCommerce coupons features with Advanced Coupons for WooCommerce!
-The free plugin that makes your WooCommerce coupons better.
+Add extra smart WooCommerce coupons features with Advanced Coupons!
+It's the free WooCommerce coupon plugin that makes your WooCommerce coupons better.

-= Best & Smartest WooCommerce Coupons Plugin =
+= Best WooCommerce Coupons Plugin =

-Every store owner deserves to have the best features on their WooCommerce coupons - it's the key to marketing your store better!
+Every store owner deserves to have the best coupon features on their WooCommerce coupons - it's the key to marketing your store better!

-That's why we built this 100% free WooCommerce coupon plugin.
+That's why we built this 100% free WooCommerce coupon plugin so you can get features like BOGO, url coupons, cart conditions, coupon role restrictions and more totally free.

-**WOOCOMMERCE ADVANCED COUPONS – FREE COUPON PLUGIN**
+**ADVANCED COUPONS – THE FREE WOOCOMMERCE COUPON PLUGIN**

 ***<a href="https://advancedcouponsplugin.com/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend">Advanced Coupons for WooCommerce</a> (Free Version)*** gives you extra features on your WooCommerce coupons so they can market your store better.

 = ADVANCED COUPONS MAKES YOUR WOOCOMMERCE COUPONS BETTER =

-We've made WooCommerce coupons better so you can:
+We made WooCommerce coupons better so you can:

 1. Run WooCommerce BOGO deals (new BOGO coupon type)
-1. Protect against accidental discount usage with Cart Conditions (coupon rules)
+1. Protect against accidental discount coupon usage with Cart Conditions (coupon rules)
 1. Organize your WooCommerce coupons with coupon categories
 1. Apply coupons with a URL easily (WooCommerce URL coupons)
 1. Restrict WooCommerce coupons by user role